 Then I became an editor at City News Service in Los Angeles, where I worked for 15 years.
-My latest e-book, Misadventures in Journalism, is a gonzo anthology of stories I’ve covered over the past 40 years.
+My third e-book, Misadventures in Journalism, is a gonzo look back at some of the stories I’d covered over 40 years.

 In 2011, I moved to South Florida and became a writing consultant at Florida Atlantic University.
 I continue to be a news junkie, with a special interest in race relations, conflict zones, and pop culture.